softwaremill/ox/doc/fork-join.md

 these cases, threads can be started using the structured concurrency APIs described below.

 Forks (new threads) can only be started within a **concurrency scope**.
-Such a scope is defined using the `supervised`, `supervisedError` or `scoped` methods.
+Such a scope is defined using the `supervised`, `supervisedError` or `unsupervised` methods.

-The lifetime of the forks is defined by the structure of the code, and corresponds to the enclosing `supervised`, `supervisedError` or `scoped` block.
+The lifetime of the forks is defined by the structure of the code, and corresponds to the enclosing `supervised`, `supervisedError` or `unsupervised` block.
 Once the code block passed to the scope completes, any forks that are still running are interrupted.
 The whole block will complete only once all forks have completed (successfully, or with an exception).

-Hence, it is guaranteed that all forks started within `supervised`, `supervisedError` or `scoped` will finish successfully, with an exception, or due to an interrupt.
+Hence, it is guaranteed that all forks started within `supervised`, `supervisedError` or `unsupervised` will finish successfully, with an exception, or due to an interrupt.

 For example, the code below is equivalent to `par`: